sundews/Sundew.DiscriminatedUnions/README.md

-# Dimensional Unions
+# Discriminated Unions

-DimensionalUnions are an attempt to implement F# discriminated unions for C#, until a future version of C# provides it out of the box.
+Sundew.DiscriminatedUnions are an attempt to implement F# discriminated unions for C#, until a future version of C# provides it out of the box.
 The goal here is to create a standin replacement, so that when unions are available switch statements/expressions are compatible.

 In addition, the project tries to imagine unions in an object oriented language an adds an aspect of dimensions to unions.